Tom Laughlin: Psychology and counseling

-In 1995, because of his background in football and psychology, he was brought in to counsel University of Nebraska football player Lawrence Phillips after Phillips' suspension from the team.
+In 1995, because of his background in football and psychology, he was brought in to counsel Nebraska Cornhuskers football player Lawrence Phillips after Phillips' suspension from the team.
 He said of Phillips at the time, "He should not be rewarded by being allowed to play unless there is real substantive change.
 I don't mean surface change.
 But if he does change, then he's not only going to not batter this girl, he's not going to batter the girl he marries at 30 and 35.
 If he just pretends to change, of course he should not be allowed to play, but Lawrence has already been sanctioned in ways other batterers on this campus are not".
 Phillips ended up being reinstated late in the season and left for the pros after 1995.

 Laughlin wrote several books on psychology, including The Psychology of Cancer; Jungian Psychology vol. 2: Jungian Theory and Therapy, published in 1980; 9 Indispendable Ingredients to Writing a Hit (1999), which details the psychology involved in the box office and hit filmmaking, and The Cancer Personality (1998), in which he posited his theories about cancer.